trustmark-2005-ltd/TrustMark-Schemes-Integration/README.md

 }
 ```

+#### Reason

+One of the following reason values must be provided to deregister a business:

+*  Elective withdrawal from scheme
+*  Elective withdrawal from TrustMark
+*  Removal by scheme - not for Annex A reasons
+*  Suspension
+*  Expelled by scheme - Non-compliance reason

 ### GET /Business/MembershipReference/{membershipReference}

 Allow you to pull data back about the business by the membership reference you hold.